countdigi/ref/bio/plink.md

 - Column 4: Maternal ID (exclude with `--no-parents`)
 - Column 5: Sex (1=male; 2=female; other=unknown) (exclude with `--no-sex`)
 - Column 6: Phenotype (exclude with `--no-pheno`)
-- Column 7 and onwards: Genotypes (can be any character except 0 which is, by default, the missing genotype character.
+- Column 7+8, 9+10, ...: Genotypes (can be any character except 0 which is, by default, the missing genotype character.

 ## Genotypes